malisettisamrat/MalisettiSamratGit/README.md

 # MalisettiSamratGit

-To Understand the uploading the files from git bash
+To Understand the uploading files from git bash